Maximal entries of elements in certain matrix monoids: Introduction

+Corollary~\ref{hash}, a consequence of Theorem~\ref{main}, immediately allows us to extend this result to any $u,v \geq 1$.
+In particular, in the case where $u=2$ and $v=1$, we get that in the BSV hash there are no collisions between outputs of length less than $\log_{\sqrt{2+\sqrt 3}}{p}$ where $\sqrt{2+\sqrt 3}\approx 1.9,$ answering a question posed in~\cite[Problem 3]{BSV}.

-The remainder of this paper is divided into three sections.
+The remainder of this paper is organized in the following way.
 Section 2 contains our main result.
-Section 3 is a lengthy section devoted to proving the main result.
-The proof involves a careful analysis of various cases using different techniques.
-Finally, in Section 4, we show how our result solves a question regarding the collision resistance of some hashing functions based on $L_u$ and $R_v$~\cite{B,BSV}.
+Section 3 is devoted to giving a thorough proof of the main result.
+The proof involves a careful analysis of various cases using a series of different techniques.